 Jewish Federation of Madison's support through our Annual Tzedakah Campaign makes it possible for our primary partners, The Jewish Agency for Israel, the American Jewish Joint Distribution Committee (JDC), and World ORT to respond immediately when emergencies like this take place.
 Our emergency fund is directing additional resources for this critical moment.

-As of 11/6/23, Jewish Federations have raised over $657M allocated over $187M to a wide range of humanitarian organizations and NGOs providing emergency relief and support in Israel, including the Jewish Agency for Israel, JDC, World ORT, Israel Trauma Coalition, United Hatzalah, Magen David Adom, ZAKA, Chabad, and over a dozen hospitals and medical organizations.
+As of 2/23/24, Jewish Federations have raised over $783M allocated over $375M to a wide range of humanitarian organizations and NGOs providing emergency relief and support in Israel, including The Jewish Agency for Israel, JDC, World ORT, Israel Trauma Coalition, United Hatzalah, Magen David Adom, ZAKA, Chabad, and over a dozen hospitals and medical organizations.

 #BlueRibbonsforIsrael is a unity campaign in support of the safe return of the hostages taken by Hamas terrorists in Israel launched by Jewish Federations of North America and 50 partner organizations.
 It symbolizes solidarity with the hostages, their families, and all who care about their safety.
 Are you wearing your ribbon?
 To pick one up, join us at upcoming Jewish Federation of Madison events or check with your affiliated local synagogue or Jewish organization.